puppeteer/puppeteer/new-docs/puppeteer.protocol.performance.enablerequest.timedomain.md

 ## Protocol.Performance.EnableRequest.timeDomain property

 Time domain to use for collecting and reporting duration metrics.
+(EnableRequestTimeDomain enum)

 <b>Signature:</b>